kliu128/kliu.io/content/post/call-forwarding-and-mmi.md

 +++
-title = "How does \"Send all to voicemail\" actually work, anyway?" date = 2020-08-10T19:56:54-04:00 description = "A look into call forwarding and MMI codes.
+title = "How does \"Send all to voicemail\" actually work, anyway?" date = 2020-08-10T19:56:54-04:00 summary =  "A look into call forwarding and MMI codes.
 On my cell provider, you can make calls automatically go to voicemail by dialing a single phone number.
 But how does this all work, anyway?" draft = false toc = false categories = []